Overview

 In any Blueprint graph, select the nodes you want to extract into a subsystem.
 The selection can include events, functions, variables, and pure calculation chains.

-Press Shift+B
+Press Shift+Alt+B

 Or right-click and select "Extract to Subsystem" from the BlueLine Graph context menu.